 Belinda Armstrong: I have a central HR team, but the responsibility of recruitment lays on our line managers.
 Being able to have a platform which everyone has access and can utilize has been really useful.

 The HR team facilitates the recruitment process.
 We work with the line managers on where we’re going to advertise depending on the type of role that we have.
 The HR team is responsible for posting the job – making sure that the job is on our careers page, as well as any other online job boards.

-Then the majority of the line managers will take the lead in assessing the candidates and determining if they’re suitable or not, contacting those candidates that are suitable, and beginning that process of recruitment.
+Then the majority of the line managers will take the lead in assessing [talent] and determining if they’re suitable or not, contacting those candidates that are suitable, and beginning that process of recruitment.

-Hagi Trinh: In general, how many stages of interview do you have?
+Hagi Trinh: In general, how many stages of interviews do you have?

 Hagi Trinh: What do you find most useful with the hiring platform of Recruitee?